stephdavid/english-words/README.md

 * Populated the definition and translation sections
 * Added local Storage (set and get and clear)
 * word -- mot -- palabra -- Wort -- λέξη(lexi) - New title and branding
 * change the name of the GitHub repo?
-Maybe someday. :-)
+Not really needed.
+* Added new photos (France, Spain, Germany and Greece) to the carousel.
 ---

 ### References